Martinair Flight 138: Memorial

 A small memorial has been built in the town of Norton Bridge, which is several miles from the crash site.

 In addition, a tire which was recovered from the crash site has been put on display to the public.
 The tire, even though displayed in public, remains property of the Norton Bridge Police.
 Sri Lankan artist Anton Jones sang about the incident in his song "DC8."

 A second memorial, placed by family members from Asia and Europe, has been put on the slopes below the place of accident.
-Approximately 30 years after the accident, Martinair added a plaquette with only the eight names of the crew.
-On the Lelystad Airfield a memorial has been placed as well.
+Approximately 30 years after the accident, Martinair added a plaquette with only eight names of the crew.
+At Lelystad Airport, a memorial has been placed as well.
 The reason for this location is unknown.